 Quantum Composer

-The second generation of the Quantum Composer interface re-imagines how quantum programs, or circuits, are created, previewed, and run on both simulators and real quantum hardware.
+The second generation of IBM Research’s Quantum Composer interface re-imagines how quantum programs, or circuits, are created, previewed, and run on both simulators and real quantum hardware.
 I led a small team of designers and developers to propose a radically new design and system architecture for the tool, a web-based graphical interface that lets anyone write quantum assembly code and run that code on a real quantum computer via the cloud.

 Initial User Feedback + Goals